smford/eeh-esp32-rfid/README.md

 - change grantUser() and getUserDetails() in to a generic function
 - Implement lcdPrint(l1, l2, l3, l4) and make adaptable for varying sizes of display (autoscroll perhaps)
 - Change haveaccess to being: &access=grant or &access=revoke
+- Adjust the timeout on setTimeout(function(){, 5000 might be too generous and it makes web interface seen a bit unresponsive.
+WebSockets will superceed this if implemented.

 ## Things to do
+- Change web admin password to be a hash
+- Change the api token to be a hash
+- Change password for OTA webpage to be a hash
 - Convert Web Admin to using websockets
 - Fix the default settings
 - Upload settings file